Earth sets behind the lunar surface, photographed by the Artemis II crew, April 6 2026.

 Verification Protocol

-A rigorous framework for validating quantum sensor outputs against atmospheric models, uncertainty bounds, and cross-platform data.
+A rigorous framework for reconciling measurements from every source against atmospheric models, uncertainty bounds and cross-platform data.
 Every measurement that leaves our layer is traceable, challengeable and defensible in a regulatory context.

 Data integrity